tenzir/tenzir/web/docs/operators/buffer.md

   supported for bytes inputs.
 - `block`: Use back pressure to slow down upstream operators.

-When buffering events, this option efaults to `block` for pipelines visible on the overview page on [app.tenzir.com](https://app.tenzir.com), and to `drop` otherwise.
+When buffering events, this option defaults to `block` for pipelines visible on the overview page on [app.tenzir.com](https://app.tenzir.com), and to `drop` otherwise.
 When buffering bytes, this option always defaults to `block`.